Scheduled optimization should be used when using optimization in a predictable and reliable cadence.

 - Use the configuration options for each of these settings to make the scheduled optimization run recurring.

-- Set the recurring scheduled optimization run to stop recurring Never, After a set number of occurrences, or On a specific date.
+- Set when the recurring scheduled optimization run should stop.
+Select Never, After a set number of occurrences, or On a specific date.

 See the following sections for more detail about recurring scheduled optimization runs.